 Let’s Make It A Better 2021

-by Fernando Penarroyo - March 17, 2021
+By: Fernando Penarroyo March 17, 2021

 COVID-19 and its impact on the world provided a harsh lesson and wake-up call for all of us.
 People lost their jobs, businesses and entire fortunes on account of a virus whose origins remain a mystery.
 We worked from home, home schooled our kids, stayed away from senior members of our families, canceled special celebrations and well-planned vacations, and restricted our mobilities because we were afraid to catch and spread the virus.
 But the one thing that we will never forget is loved ones and friends losing their battle to this horrible illness.